mosscoder/mpg-horses/README.md

 ## Methods

 ### Ground Truth Collection
 Ground truth data is collected using Emlid GNSS rovers in a global coordinate system (WGS84/EPSG:4326).
-Field technicians use the rovers to record precise locations of horse piles during ground surveys.
-This data serves as the reference dataset for training and validating detection models.
+Field technicians use the rovers to record precise locations of both horse piles (presence) and confirmed absence locations during ground surveys.
+This proximity-based data collection serves as the reference dataset for training and validating detection models.

 The Emlid rovers record coordinates in latitude and longitude format (WGS84).
+For each survey location, technicians record either the presence of a horse pile or explicitly confirm its absence, with the date of collection captured during data wrangling.

 #### Wrangled GeoJSON Ground Truth Data Structure
 The processed ground truth dataset is exported as a GeoJSON vector file from `01_concat_ground_truth.ipynb` with the following key metadata columns: